What is the Energy Price Cap?

 How does it work and how much is it?

-The Energy Price Cap, which controls what most households pay for energy, will rise by 10% on average on 1 October 2024.
+The Energy Price Cap, which controls what most households pay for energy, rose by 1% on average on 1 January 2025.
 We've full info below on what the Cap is and how it works.

 What is the Price Cap?
 How does it work?
 How much is it?
 Plus much more